anomalylabs/activation_security_check-extension/README.md

-# Activation Check
+# Activation Security Check

-This is an activation security check extension for the Users module.
+A security extension that assures users are activated.